sverweij/mscgen_js/src/script/README.md

 The main steps mscgen_js takes to get from a textual description to a picture are:
-- [_lexical analysis and parsing_](#parsing), which results in an abstract syntax tree
+- [_lexical analysis and parsing_](#parsing), which results in an abstract syntax tree.
-  We're using PEG.js, which smashes these two tasks together
+  We're using PEG.js, which smashes these two tasks together.
 - [_rendering_](#rendering) that abstract syntax tree into a picture.
 - Besides these two steps it is useful to have some of [_controler_](#the-controllers) program that handles interaction with the user.